oneapi-src/oneDAL/docs/source/dev_guide/algorithms/decision_forest/decision-forest-classification.rst

        weighted
-         - Probability for each class is computed as a sample mean of estimates across all trees, where each estimate is the normalized number of training samples for this class from current input that were recorded in a particular leaf node.
+         - Probability for each class is computed as a sample mean of estimates across all trees, where each estimate is the normalized number of training samples for this class that were recorded in a particular leaf node for current input.
          - The algorithm returns the label for the class that gets the maximal value in a sample mean.

        unweighted